 Null says he holds an associate degree in business administration from Mountain State College in West Virginia, a bachelor's degree from Thomas A. Edison State College in New Jersey, and a PhD in human nutrition and public health sciences from The Union Institute in Cincinnati, Ohio.
 Two papers he co-authored during the early 1980s identified him as Gary Null, M.S," but I have seen no information about the source of that credential.

-Edison State is a "nontraditional" school with neither campus nor courses.
-It is accredited but awards accredited bachelor's degrees based on career experience, equivalency exams, and courses taken at other schools.
+Edison State (renamed Thomas Edison State University in 2015) is a nontraditional school that now operates primarily through the Internet.
+It is accredited, but at the time Null "attended," it awarded bachelor's degrees based on career experience, equivalency exams, and courses taken at other schools.
 In the late 1980s, a prominent college guidebook described it this way:

 Thomas A. Edison State College, established in 1972, administers an external degree program that enables qualified students to earn or work toward a college degree without attending college in the usual way.
 There is no resident faculty, no campus, no classrooms, and no library.
 Administrative officers in Trenton evaluate college-level learning achieved through work or life experiences, self-study, college courses taken previously, industry-sponsored education programs, military instruction, etc. The college administers its own examinations in the liberal arts and sciences, business, and radiologic technology under the Thomas Edison College Examination Program .